4REMi/Deductpackageppointments/README.md

 ## Usage

-1. Go to Amelia > Deduct Classes in the WordPress admin menu
+1. Go to Amelia > Descontar Clases in the WordPress admin menu
 2. Search for a customer by name or email
 3. Select an active package and click "Deduct"
 4. Select an appointment without an assigned package to link it to the package